Akashchhosur/Akashchhosur/README.md

-## Hi there 👋
+## Hi I AKASHHOSUR 👋
- I am a fullstack developer and now i am searching job.....
+ I am a fullstack developer.
+I have Completed Computer science Engineering with a CGPA OF 8.14 and my TECH  Skills are JAVA,SQL,HTML,CSS,JAVASCRIPT.
  - 🌱 I’m currently learning ...
 <!--
 **Akashchhosur/Akashchhosur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.